Last revised: October 11, 2023

 railroads also feature commuter service, MetroLink, which connects St.

 Louis with western Illinois suburbs on a 46-mile system.
-If you would

 If you would like to learn more about some of the famous passenger trains ("streamliners") that operated in Missouri please click here.
 Also, here is Amtrak's website if you would like to know what type of services the national carrier offers to and from Missouri.

 You may also be interested in visiting one of Missouri’s several railroad museums or tourist railroads.
 Some of these include the:

 And to top things off be sure and stop by the historic union stations in Kansas City and St. Louis!
 They don’t call it the Show Me State for nothing and Missouri railroads have plenty to offer from sightseeing while visiting museums to excursion trains and main line railroading.

 So, have fun and with so many things to choose from, remember to pace yourself!